 Shamrock Marbled Print Art

-For St. Patrick’s Day last year, I put a twist on our Valentine’s Day themed marbled shaving cream art.
-(Get the instructions here).
+For St. Patrick’s Day last year, I put a twist on our Valentine’s Day marbled art activity.

 For a St. Patrick’s Day art project, we added various shades of green paint to the shaving cream instead, and had them press down shamrock-shaped paper instead of hearts.